whipped-cream/send_to_phone/README.md

 A set of Python scripts to upload a file to Transfer.sh and ping a channel on Ntfy with the download link

 ## Note
+The transfer.sh instance is down and it seems like it probably has been for a while.
+This tool now recommends that you use the transfer.whalebone.io instance.

+## Note 2
 As for sending files to your from a nearby desktop this tool can be obsoleted by KDE Connect which can run over bluetooth.
 This tool may be useful for sending files from a VM to a phone or from any remote destination to any other remote destination.

 ### Sending files